francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 A more general point is about second-order methods including NGD.
 While there is empirical evidence---and in some simplistic cases theoretical guarantees---that second-order methods can converge faster than standard optimisers, we do not know whether these algorithms ultimately converge to a better-generalising solution.
-This intimate interaction between optimisation and generalisation is a fundamental unanswered question in deep learning theory, and while it does not matter from a practice perspective ("if it performs well, then don't worry about it"), it is worth bearing in mind.
+This intimate relationship between optimisation and generalisation is a fundamental unanswered question in deep learning theory, and while it does not matter from a practical perspective ("if it performs well, then don't worry about it"), it is worth bearing in mind.

 ## References